 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-3. The Compliance Committee shall issue a compliance notice under Regulation 103 to a Contractor, where there is reasonable evidence to suggest based on the data transmitted to the Authority that unapproved Exploitation activities have occurred or are occurring.
+3. The Compliance Committee shall issue a Compliance Notice under Regulation 103 to a Contractor, where there is reasonable evidence to suggest based on the data transmitted to the Authority that unapproved or unreported Exploitation activities have occurred or are occurring.
+[The Contractor shall be required to provide a detailed explanation and corrective action plan within 7 Days].

 Please indicate the rationale for the proposal.
 [150-word limit]